You are here

 - mood disorder due to a general medical condition with depressive features only - Depressive disorder SOP

-Once diagnosis has been confirmed clinical onset can be backdated to the time of the first relevant episode of mania, hypomania or depression.
+Once the diagnosis has been confirmed, clinical onset can be backdated to the time of the first relevant episode of mania, hypomania or depression.
 The correct diagnosis may not be established until years after the onset of symptoms.

-Clinical worsening may be evidenced by an increase in the frequency or severity of episodes.
+Clinical worsening may be evidenced by an increase in the frequency, severity or duration of episodes.